-1. Our principal executive offices are located in Little Falls, New Jersey.
+- 1. Our principal executive offices are located in Little Falls, New Jersey.
 The headquarters is located in the offices of McCoy Enterprises LLC, an entity controlled by Mr. McCoy.
-The office is attached to his residence but has its own entrances, restroom and kitchen facilities.

-- 2. We also maintain an office in Pennington, New Jersey, which is the materials and testing laboratory.
+The office is attached to his residence but has its own entrances, restroom and kitchen facilities. - 2.
+We also maintain an office in Pennington, New Jersey, which is the materials and testing laboratory.
 This office is owned by Materials Testing Laboratory, and the principal is an employee.
 In 2016, we entered into a supply agreement to supply collagen scaffolds from a company owned by the same employee. - 3.
 We have an employment agreement with our CEO, Randall McCoy, as discussed above. - 4.
 Randall McCoy, our Chief Executive Officer, made advances to us.
 The loans to not bear interest and are due on demand.
-At September 30, 2019 and 2019, the loan balance was \$4,500 and \$4,500, respectively. - 5.
-John Weber, our Chief Financial Officer, made advances to us .
-The loans do not bear interest and are due on demand.
-At September 30, 2019 and 2018, the loan balance was \$238,133 and \$105,858 respectively. - 6.
+At September 30, 2020 and 2019, the loan balance was \$4,500 and \$4,500, respectively. - 5.
+John Weber, our Chief Financial Officer, made advances to us.
+The loans do bear interest at 5% per annum and are due on demand.
+At September 30, 2020 and 2019, the loan balance was \$335,683 and \$238,133 respectively. - 6.
 Randall McCoy and John Weber were principals and partners in Pure Med Farma, a Limited Liability Company which we have engaged to provide our Closed Herd collagen, see discussion above. - 7.
 Roy Nelson, our Chief Science Officer, made advances to us.
 The loans do not bear interest and are due on demand.
-At September 30, 2019 and 2018, the loan balance was \$ 26,935 and \$26,864, respectively.
+At September 30, 2020 and 2019, the loan balance was \$26,935 and \$26,935, respectively.